-The lawyers in Adams and Rees’s Atlanta office are collaborating with other members of Adams and Reese’s banking and financial services practice team to represent a number of the firm’s financial institutions and community bank clients.
+The lawyers in Adams and Reese’s Atlanta office are collaborating with other members of Adams and Reese’s banking and financial services practice team to represent a number of the firm’s financial institutions and community bank clients.

 Thomson, a Fellow of the American College of Bankruptcy, has more than thirty years of experience as a commercial litigator and bankruptcy attorney.
 He has represented a wide variety of clients in matters related to commercial finance and debtor/creditor issues over the course of his practice, including banking institutions, indenture trustees, life insurance companies, commercial trade creditors, trustees, private equity investors and purchasers of distressed debt.
 In addition, Thomson has from time to time represented commercial debtors and committees of unsecured creditors.
 Thomson has regularly been recognized by The Best Lawyers in America (by Levine Leichtman Capital Partners) and has been listed in Georgia Super Lawyers (by Thomson Reuters) for more than a decade.